rafsanhussain/rafsanhussain.github.io/README.md

 <p align="justify">I am always keen to expand the spectrum of my skills to fit into new research or job environments.
 Specifically, I am confident to adapt quickly and work in a team comprising personals from multiple disciplines.
 I always deliver what’s promised.
 Through solid organizational skills, interpersonal abilities, personal drive and enthusiasm, I made a positive impact on my portfolio.
 Act now and discover my portfolio.</p>

-<p>I am a premium level graphic designer.
+<p align="justify">I am a premium level graphic designer.
 I can design logo, banner, poster, brochure, businesscard, flyer, magazine, newsletter, and I am an Office365 expert.
 I want to express the power as an expert, in order to create benefits to the organization.
 Your organization/institution could trust me and I believe that you would not be mortified with my work.</p>

 ### EDUCATIONAL PURSUIT